nicolas-vallee/nvdev-next/posts/refactoring-course-project.md

 ---
-title: 'Refactoring A Course Project'
+title: 'How I Made the Most of an Online React Course Project, Without Wasting Time on the Fluff'
 date: '2021-08-24'
-excerpt: 'This is a manually generated excerpt to appear below the title on the blog index page.'
+excerpt: 'This is how I turned a code-along course project into a powerful training ground.'
 ---

 _I deployed this website with the blog section in MVP mode, so for the moment it's a bit lacking in content and styling.
 Thank you for your understanding_ 😉